 Here is what is written on their website:

 “In 1837 we began the manufacture of Pastéis de Belém, according to an old recipe of the Jeronimos Monastery that is reborn daily in our factory by the same handcrafted processes.
 Pastéis de Belém offers the palate of the old Portuguese sweets”So I was trying to hide from Bernard in order to eat my Pastéis but he caught me in the act!
 I’m not sharing Bernard!The next day we headed to the little town of Sintra.
-Sintra is a picturesque, charming little hill town that is a must to see when you come to Lisbon.
+Sintra is a picturesque, charming little hill town that is a must-see when you come to Lisbon.
 We had heard lots about it before coming here and we were not disappointed to have made this side trip.
 It takes about 45 minutes by train and you need to go there preferably on a beautiful day as you do a lot of walking around.
-You can either just visit the quaint little town or take in as well some of the historical sites around by using a bus.
-We opted to visit the little town on foot and also the hop on bus to reach and visit the Palace da Pena.
+You can either just visit the quaint little town or take in some of the historical sites around by using a bus.
+We opted to visit the little town on foot and also hop on bus to reach and visit the Palace da Pena.

-Here’s a few pictures of our day in Sintra…
+Here are a few photos of our day in Sintra…

 Now back to the city to roam around Lisbon!
 I hope these photos below will help us remember later this fascinating city.

 This cafe (see below) was well-reviewed and is one of the oldest cafés in the city.
 Cafe A Brasileira It’s time to take a café Bernard at this Pastelarias.
 A Pastelarias is not only where you can get coffee, but you can get many choices in pastries and a main meal (Prato do dia) and oh yes alcohol too.
 We had all of it!😊Below here I am strolling the Praça do Comércio.

 The tram below brings you to the Santa Caterina lookout.
 There are a number of lookouts in Lisbon and we managed to see a couple.
 Trams can take you to the top of various lookouts in the city.
 Remember that Lisbon is HILLY!